thorchain/THORChain-v1/x/eth-bifrost/IMPLEMENTATION_SPEC.md

 ### Related Reading
 This spec is heavily based on the Cosmos Peggy project spec (https://github.com/cosmos/peggy/blob/master/spec/readme.md) and new Cosmos oracle module (https://github.com/cosmos/cosmos-sdk/blob/master/examples/democoin/x/oracle/README.md).
 Make sure to read and understand both of those first.

-Code from those projects will be relevant too, but the license has not yet been confirmed for Peggy (see https://github.com/cosmos/peggy/issues/44).
-The Solidity Ethereum smart contract code looks fairly usable, but may require some adaptation and additions.
-The Peggy Go code is mostly boilerplate and not really useful.
-The Rust witness code should probably not be used.
-The Cosmos oracle module looks usable, but may require some adaptation and additions.

 ## Design Principles
 To ensure the Bifrost Protocol is widely extensible to most other blockchains, the following are the principles that are adhered to: